Feast your eyes on the best 4K TVs of 2017

 Finally, the DX802s benefit from a seriously eye-catching design that sees the screen hanging between two easel-style legs.

-Despite being much cheaper than the KS9500 range that tops this list, Samsung's KS7000 series still meets the demanding specifications set out by the Ultra HD Premium standard.
+Despite being much cheaper than the year's more premium KS9500 range, Samsung's KS7000 series still meets the demanding specifications set out by the Ultra HD Premium standard.
 Which means, essentially, that it's got enough brightness, contrast, colour and resolution to produce an uncompromising high dynamic range performance.

 So it is that HDR sources look unprecedentedly dynamic and rich for the KS7000 range's level of the market.
 The sets also do an emphatic job of getting the maximum impact from their native 4K pixel counts.